-In 2016, Manchester was voted the most liveable city in the UK in The Economist Intelligence Unit’s ‘Global Liveability Survey’.
+Manchester has been voted the most liveable city in the UK in The Economist Intelligence Unit’s ‘Global Liveability Survey’.

 Entry is competitive and we take a holistic view when we evaluate candidates.
 We’re looking for the most talented MBAs with the highest potential.

 We’re not just looking for candidates with the most experience or the best test scores.
 We use a wide variety of criteria to evaluate applications, including academic credentials, fast career progression, leadership characteristics and entrepreneurial talent.
 We also assess your potential to contribute to and enhance your class’s professional and cultural diversity.

 Please read our full entry requirements before you apply.

 - Good undergraduate degree or international equivalent